 Filming for JoVE, the top video science journal

 Takahashi Lab filmed the article “Model of Ischemic Heart Disease and Video-Based Comparison of Cardiomyocyte Contraction Using hiPSC-Derived Cardiomyocytes” published in the Journal of Visualized Experiments (JoVE).
-Ph.D. students of the laboratory mainly contributed to the publication of this paper.
+Ph.D. students in the laboratory mainly contributed to the publication of this paper.

-Each year JoVE publishes about 1,000 new peer reviewed video articles, produced at world leading academic institutions.
+Each year JoVE publishes about 1,000 new peer-reviewed video articles, produced at world-leading academic institutions.
 These video articles increase the productivity of research and education by providing step-by-step visual demonstrations of experimental procedures and concepts.